smistad/FAST/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**
 A clear and concise description of what the bug is.
 **Please do not use issues for questions.
-Use the gitter chat for questions and discussions: https://gitter.im/smistad/FAST**
+Use [discussions Q&A](https://github.com/smistad/FAST/discussions/new?category=q-a) or the gitter chat: https://gitter.im/smistad/FAST and we will do our best to help you!**

 **To Reproduce**
 Steps and data to reproduce the behavior